 Andrew Chadwick (BSocSc Birmingham, MSc London School of Economics, PhD London School of Economics) is Professor of Political Communication and Director of the Online Civic Culture Centre (O3C).
-He is also the University’s Research Beacon leader for Political Communication and developed and launched Loughborough’s new MA Social Media and Political Communication.
+He is also Director of Undergraduate Admissions for Communication and Media, and teaches on Loughborough’s new MA Social Media and Political Communication.

-Andrew’s books include The Hybrid Media System: Politics and Power (Oxford University Press, 2013, 272pp; Second Edition, 2017, 346pp), which won the 2016 International Journal of Press/Politics Book Award for an outstanding book on media and politics published in the previous ten years and the American Political Science Association Information Technology and Politics Section Best Book Award, 2014; The Handbook of Internet Politics, co-edited with Philip N. Howard (Routledge 2009, 528pp), and Internet Politics: States, Citizens, and New Communication Technologies (Oxford University Press, 2006, 400pp), which won the American Sociological Association Best Book Award (Communication and Information Technologies Section) and is among the most widely-cited books in its field.
+Andrew’s books include The Hybrid Media System: Politics and Power (Oxford University Press, Second Edition, 2017, 346pp), which won the International Journal of Press/Politics Book Award for an outstanding book on media and politics published in the previous ten years and the American Political Science Association Information Technology and Politics Section Best Book Award.

-At Loughborough Andrew teaches courses on political communication, digital media & society, and media & social change.
+Andrew teaches courses on political communication, digital media and society, and data, power, and democracy.

-Andrew is the series editor of Oxford University Press’ book series Oxford Studies in Digital Politics, which currently features 27 books.
-Series books have received 13 international book awards to date.
-Andrew was a founding Associate Editor of the Journal of Information Technology and Politics and continues as a Senior Editorial Board member for the journal, which is published by Routledge.
-He also serves on the editorial boards of the International Journal of Press/Politics (Sage) and Social Media and Society (Sage).
+He is the founding series editor of Oxford University Press’ book series Oxford Studies in Digital Politics, which launched in 2010 and currently features 34 books.
+Series books have received 18 international book awards to date.
+Andrew also serves on the editorial boards of several journals including New Media & Society, the International Journal of Press/Politics, Social Media and Society, Communication Theory, and Political Communication.

 Current postgraduate research students